 Food Insurance has nice purchase options, including a pay-as-you-go service that makes food storage more affordable upfront.
-Also, when we compared the price of a one-person, three-month kit across all competitors, Food Insurance's kit was more than $300 below the average price.
 That makes this company perfect for budget-conscious buyers who care about emergency preparedness.
 The site also has lots of sale items every time we check it, and you can use a price filter to narrow down food options to only those you can afford.

 Food Insurance has tasty freeze-dried and dehydrated food you can buy in bulk or a la carte.
 It doesn’t carry a lot of brands, but there is good variety within the handful of brands it has.
-While it has gluten-free options, it doesn’t have many items for specialty diets such as organic or soy-free.
-Read the full review here: Food Insurance.
+If you're on a specialty diet, you can filter results by searching the diet you're one, such as gluten-free or soy-free.

 Thrive Life packages its own food and sells a wide selection of tasty ingredients you can use to create your own meals.
 This company sells proprietary shelving that adds to the initial investment but also makes it easy to seamlessly incorporate the food into your daily menus.
 The shelves use gravity to make sure the oldest food is always at the front for you to use.